edwardcallahan/conductr-ansible/README.md

 The `create-bastion.yml` playbook can be used to seed an administrative node into an existing subnet.
 This can be useful even when using the '3x3' model with public IPs for faster bundle management by avoiding uploading over the WAN during provisioning.
+ Note that the created bastion is a good base to help you get started however you are likely to want to customize it further for your needs.

 ```bash
 ansible-playbook create-bastion.yml --private-key ../.keys/Key-Pair.pem  -e "VARS_FILE=vars/my_bastion_vars.yml"